EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/tools.rst

 Class Fraction/Probability Renderer and Statistics
 ==================================================

-The Class Fraction/Probability Renderer allows to visualize arbitrary many fraction/probability bands at the same time, using a weighted average of the original class colors, where the weights are given by the class fractions/probabilities.
+The :guilabel:`Class Fraction/Probability Renderer and Statistics` tool allows to visualize arbitrary many fraction/probability bands at the same time, using a weighted average of the original class colors, where the weights are given by the class fractions/probabilities.

+Usage
-1. Start the tool from the *Tools > Class Fraction/Probability Renderer and Statistics* menu.
+    1. Start the tool from the :guilabel:`Tools > Class Fraction/Probability Renderer and Statistics` menu or from the layer context menu inside the :guilabel:`Data Views` panel.

     2. Select a :term:`class fraction layer` or a :term:`class probability layer`.

     3. Select approriate class colors or paste a matching style from another layer.

-4. Interactively explore the raster.
+    4. Interactively explore the map.

     .. figure:: ./img/ClassFractionRenderer.png
        :align: center

-Not that the visibility of individual classes can be turned on and off.
+    Note that the visibility of individual classes can be turned on and off.

-Live demonstration:
+Live demonstration
     ..  youtube:: fflhmRl_Npw
         :width: 100%
         :privacy_mode: